YEASIN49/Hyperledger-Fabric-Fabcar/README.md

 After successfully installation you should see a message like below:
 ![App Screenshot](./_readme-image/2_hello_docker.png)

-10. If you cannot run the above command and it shows the permission denied message, then you might need to use the following commands to ensure that the user can run the docker commands without being sudo.
-However, if the **step 9** worked, you can skip this step 10.
+10. Next, you need to use the following commands to ensure that the user can run the docker commands with proper access privilege.
 - Add docker to user group
 ```
 sudo groupadd docker